rust-hosted-langs/book/booksrc/chapter-interp-arrays.md

 # Arrays

 Before we get to the basics of compilation, we need another data structure: the humble array.
-The primary use for arrays will be to store the bytecode sequences that the compiler generates.
+The first use for arrays will be to store the bytecode sequences that the compiler generates.

-Rust already has `Vec` but as we're implementing everything in terms of our memory management abstraction, we cannot directly use `Vec`.
+Rust already provides `Vec` but as we're implementing everything in terms of our memory management abstraction, we cannot directly use `Vec`.
 Rust does not (yet) expose the ability to specify a custom allocator type as part of `Vec`, nor are we interested in replacing the global allocator.

 Our only option is to write our own version of `Vec`!
-Fortunately we can learn a lot from `Vec` and it's underlying implementation.
-Jump over to the [Nomicon][1] for the Rust-oriented approach to arrays.
+Fortunately we can learn a lot from `Vec` itself and it's underlying implementation.
+Jump over to the [Rustonomicon][1] for a primer on the internals of `Vec`.

 The first thing we'll learn is to split the implementation into a `RawArray<T>` type and an `Array<T>` type. `RawArray<T>` will provide an unsafe abstraction